VladimirRepp/CS---DbBaseORM/README.md

 - To implement the data model, you need to create a new class and inherit from the IBaseModel interface and implement all its actions
   * Example: class DbUser : IBaseModel { ... }

-Ways to work with controllers
+Ways to work with controllers: Each controller is associated with a single table !
 - (I) To implement a controller for a specific model, you can create a new class and inherit from DbBaseController abstract class with the model template type.
 With this option, it is convenient to add and change new actions.
   * Example: class DbUserController : DbBaseController <DbUser> { ... }
 - (II) You can immediately use an instance of the Db Base Controller class with the template type of the implemented model